Hoeppke/PyODESolver/README.md

 # PyODESolver
 Python package for solving ODEs

+## Installation

+To install PyODESolver execute:

+    python3 -m pip install PyODESolver

+This will make the package pyodesolver available for import.
+To this this launch python3

+    python3

+and import the new package pyodesolver

+    import pyodesolver

 ## Quickstart guide:
 To get started with using PyODESolver include a solver method.
 In this example we will use the explicit euler method to solve